Brainfood @ Noon: Die JCF Lunchtalks

 Time: 12 PM

-Anna-Lisa Poser, Fraunhofer Institute for Applied Polymer Research, University of Postdam
+Anna-Lisa Poser (Fraunhofer Institute for Applied Polymer Research IAP // University of Potsdam)

 "The Shape Memory Effect in Polyurethane Foams"